juwonpee/miniOS/README.md

 # juwonpee/miniOS.git
-A personal Operating system project without any specific goals in mind.
+My personal 32-bit Operating system project without any specific goals in mind.

 ## Requirements
-qemu-system-x86_64
+qemu-system-i386 with pentium instruction set and at least 64M of memory
 ## To run
 ```bash
 make run